 I love dyeing with bark - it often holds a lot of color, it reacts well to modifiers, and it does not require a mordant.
-Tree barks have a higher degree of substantivity than leaves or flowers, which means the colorant in bark naturally bonds with cellulose fibers at a molecular level without the help of a mordant (though a mordant can improve color up-take).
-Black walnut hulls, indigo, and lichens are also substansive dyes - there is a great explanation over here.
-Because I most often dye linen and paper, I have come to really appreciate the affinity between bark and cellulose fibers.
+Tree barks have a higher degree of substantivity than leaves or flowers, which means the colorant in bark naturally bonds with cellulose fibers at a molecular level without the help of a mordant (though a mordant can improve color up-take and lightfastness over time).
+Many plants that are high in tannic acid or oxalic acid are substansive dyes - there is a great explanation over here.
+Because I most often dye linen and paper, I have come to appreciate the affinity between bark and cellulose fibers.

 Bark should never be stripped from the trunk of a live tree, it causes too much harm to the tree.
 However, twigs can be cut from live trees following the rule of taking one-tenth or less, spread over a large area of the plant.
 To expose the dye-rich inner bark, the twigs can be shaved down using a paring knife.
 This always seems to me about as fun as peeling asparagus, so when I use twigs I simply chop them into small pieces using garden shears.